dptools/process_offsite_audio/README.md

 <details>
 	<summary>Finally, there are a few features that remain to be added:</summary>

-* Getting the QC CSVs to display in DPDash remains an ongoing project, but may need to make the following changes (confirming these are necessary first):
+* Getting the QC CSVs to display in DPDash remains an ongoing project, but need to make the following changes to the code:
-	* Site ID in the CSV name needs to be the 2 digit site ID, not matching the site folder name
+	* Site ID in the CSV name needs to be the 2 digit site ID, not matching the site folder name (confirmed it is safe to always take the last 2 characters of the site folder name)
-	* CSV needs to have 1 row for every day even if there is missing data, and it needs to start at day 1 regardless of what the filename says the availability is
+	* It turns out site ID name is the only necessary code change, as padding rows is only necessary when having one config containing multiple different assessment CSVs.
+Will make configs on the DPDash site separate for each modality going forward
+	* Will proceed with the DPDash code changes once the consent date situation on the dev server is sorted out (see below), then I can contact DPACC to finalize the DPDash import procedure for these CSVs.
 * Some smaller clean-up TODO first for the DPDash CSVs to improve visualization
 	* Change "length(minutes)" variable name to "length_minutes" in the audio QC CSV
 	* Start rounding all float outputs in the DPDash CSVs